virtual-labs/exp-carrier-transport-iiith/experiment/theory.md

 ## Drift
-Electrons in a semiconductor opposite to the direction of applied electric field E (force F= qE).
+Electrons in a semiconductor, move in the direction opposite to that of applied electric field E (force F= qE).
 Holes move in the direction of the applied electric field.
 As they are moving, they undergo collisions with vibrating Si atoms.
 This makes their movement unpredictable and random (similar to Brownian motion of gas particles).
-However, the net displacemnet of each charge carrier is along the electric field.The corresponding velocity, which is the average velocity of the carrier is called the Drift Velocity can be modeled as given below.<br>
+However, the net displacemnet of each charge carrier is along the electric field.The corresponding velocity (Drift velocity), which is the average velocity of the carrier, can be modeled as given below.<br>

 Note: Subscript n is used for electrons and p for holes in this experiment <br>